Stucco shower walls design guide including the different types of stucco shower finishes and some tips on how properly clean your shower walls.

 You can opt to add dry color pigments if you have a specific color that you’d like to achieve for your bathroom walls.
 This shower finish is great as a standalone but is also great when paired with tile or stone options for the bathroom.
 See the popular types of bathroom tiles here.

-Eco stucco is considered as the eco-friendly and sustainable choice because it can come in white or in naturally tinted colors that isn’t toxic compared to its other counterparts.
+Eco stucco is considered the eco-friendly and sustainable choice because it can come in white or naturally tinted colors that aren’t toxic compared to its other counterparts.
 Check out more ideas on the best tile for shower walls here.

 Rinse.
 Rinse the wall surfaces down with water.
 This will wash off any dust particles or debris.
 If you’re opting for a pressure washer, keep it at a level of 1,500 PSI or below so as not to damage the stucco and make sure that you maintain a distance of 24 inches.